 Has your country taken measures that permit, in accordance with domestic law, the denial of entry or revocation of visas of persons implicated in the commission of offences established in accordance with the Protocol (article 11, para.
-5)?
+5, in conjuction with article 5)?

 Yes No